MatthewLei/NodeJS/README.md

     * The type is written as `type/subtype` where `*/*` accepts all types (which is default if no accept type is listed.
       * for example, `application/json` is accepting json, which is a subtype of application.
     * a server that cannot process the requested accept type of a request should send back a `406` (not acceptable) response.
-    * common types include: application/json, application/pdf, application, xml, audio/mpeg, text/html, image/png, and more (https://en.wikipedia.org/wiki/Media_type#Common_examples).
+    * common types include: application/json, application/pdf, application/xml, audio/mpeg, text/html, image/png, and more (https://en.wikipedia.org/wiki/Media_type#Common_examples).
     * In Express, use `req.get('Accept')` to get Accept header.
 * Writing NodeJS index.js file summary:
   1. Initial thought of Express with NodeJS is just a bunch of app calls (use, set, get, put, etc.).
 Seems rather straightforward.